OCA/manufacture/mrp_bom_component_menu/README.rst

 #.
 Go to menu *Manufacturing -> Products -> Bill of Material Components*

+The purpose of this menu item is to search and view in which BoM a specific component is used.
+So, "Create" buttom is hidden.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/129/11.0